joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/docs/source/index.rst

 It is essentially a python wrapper for the Jenkins REST API.
 Users will now be able to transfer jobs along with it's associated views and plugins, aka, a Context Aware Jenkins Job Transfer.

+This module is authored by `Joel Thomas Chacko <https://www.linkedin.com/in/joelkariyalil/>`_.

 Overview of the Capabilities
 ----